SAT Subject Tests Are Sometimes an Application Requirement But They Can Also Help You Boost Your Applicant Profile

 Here is some information on when you should start pursuing your SAT Subject test preparation & testing:

 Check Out the Subject Test Schedule Early

 Each August the College Board releases the upcoming year’s testing schedule.
 Click here for the 2017-18 Subject Test Schedule.
-Once that schedule it released, you are able to gauge when the best time to take an exam is based on your schedule.
+Once that schedule it released, you should be able to gauge when the best time to take an exam is based on your own academic schedule.

 Not All Tests Are Scheduled Equally

 It’s important to plan ahead since not every test is given every month.
 If you are planning on taking Chinese with Listening in 2017-18, you need to know that it is only proctored during the November 4th test date.
 However, there are some exams, such as Math I, that are available during every sitting.
 These are the tests where you want to schedule when is most convenient for you after thorough preparation.

 Freshmen & Sophomore Year – It’s Not Too Early